MediaComem/comem-archidep/subjects/cli/README.md

 $> cd /Users/Batman/Documents
 ```

 This is an **absolute path** because it starts with a `/` character.
+It starts
-It is relative to the root of your filesystem.
+at the root of your filesystem so it does not matter where you are now.

 > You also have **auto-completion** with the `cd` command.
 Hit the `Tab` key after entering some letters.